Why Compare Retirement Planning and Mountain Biking?

 For wxample, utilizing our free online self-assessment is one step to assess risk in your portfolio.
 However, to truly understand where the risk lies, you need to leverage that technology with qualified fiduciary guidance.
 Your self-assessment score won’t be valuable until you have analyzed your portfolio positions in different scenarios to identify the risk.
 To do that accurately, you need extensive knowledge of both retirement planning and portfolio modeling software.
 Even in the financial industry, trusted guidance on both is hard to find.

 Find Comfort to Enjoy the Ride

 Once you have clarity in your plan, confidence in its build, and control having analyzed the risks, then you can start to enjoy the ride.
 I appreciate you indulging in this stretched metaphor as I rambled about something I’m passionate about.
 If you follow us on Facebook, LinkedIn, or YouTube, you probably noticed we share a lot about our passions.
 Everything from beer-brewing, boating, basement refinishing, and now biking.
 Whether you’re a client or not, we’d love to hear more about the passions you want to pursue in retirement.
 We believe that the best retirement plans aren’t focused on money but built around people and their passions.

-Give us a call at 913-393-1000 or fill out the form below if you would like to meet with our team for a free retirement plan review.
+Give us a call at 913-393-1000 or schedule a complimentary consultation below if you would like to meet with our team for a free retirement plan review.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.